Are male authors more likely to have their books reviewed in influential newspapers, magazines and literary journals than female authors?

 - Winner of the Galactic Suburbia Award for activism and/ or communication that advances the feminist conversation in the field of speculative fiction.

 In 2013 over 1,800 reviews were written about books written by Australian women writers.
 Over two hundred reviewers wrote at least one review for the Challenge in 2013, including seventeen men.
 Over seven hundred authors had their work reviewed by Challenge participants.
-Statistics for 2013 Australian Women Writers Challenge have been compiled and can be viewed here.
+(Statistics for 2013 can be viewed here).
 Highlights of 2013 included talking about the challenge with Jessica Alice on the 3CR radio program, Women on Line; and being invited to speak about the challenge at the inaugural Rose Scott Writers’ Festival at the Women’s Club in Sydney.

-The Australian Women Writers’ Challenge is part of a world-wide movement to raise awareness of excellent writing by women.
+The Australian Women Writers’ Challenge joins with other movements aiming to raise awareness of excellent writing by women – the VIDA Count, The Stella Prize and the #readwomen hashtag.
 It helps readers to challenge the subconscious stereotypes that govern our choice of books to read.
-We are excited to be entering our fourth year and hope that we can help you do something about this important issue.
+We are excited to be entering our fifth year and hope that we can help you do something about this important issue.

 Commit yourself.
-Sign up today and write your first review!
+Sign up today and write your first review – or just read and have fun!